Make the most of your time on shore with this guide to what to see in Copenhagen in one day in Copenhagen on a cruise

 Not only does it allow you to see the city from a different perspective, but it is also an excellent way to get an overview of Copenhagen and identify places that you would like to return to.
 Also, if you do not have time to visit The Little Mermaid, the canal cruise takes you there by water.

 The boats leave regularly from Nyhavn and Ved Stranden.
-This costs DKK 99 for a one-hour tour.
 A pre-recorded audio commentary is available (headphones provided).
 Although there was a guide on board my cruise, she didn’t say much.

 2. Pay your respects to The Little Mermaid (Den Lille Havfrue)